 According to NIDA, people who use large amounts of marijuana also report more relationship issues and have lower satisfaction with life.
 Heavy use can also make users participate in dangerous behaviors.

-If you suspect a loved one is abusing marijuana or has an addiction, they need to seek marijuana addiction treatment.
+If you suspect a loved one is abusing marijuana or has an addiction, they need to seek treatment for marijuana dependency and addiction.
 Awareness of the signs of abuse is the first step to getting them help.

 Common signs of marijuana abuse and addiction include: